dleclercpro/DummyAuthenticator/README.md

 docker compose up
 ```

-This should create containers for all services within the app.
-In order to test the latter, go to your localhost in a browser:
+In order to test the app, go to your localhost in a browser:

 ```
 http://localhost
 ```

-This should load the authenticator app.
+This should load the said app.
+Enjoy. :)